 Babat Duag Trail is a 4.3 mile out and back trail located near Tucson, Arizona that features beautiful wild flowers and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from September until May.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from September until May.

 Nice climb and ridge walk to commanding views I didn't know how amazing this hike could be until I hiked it with winter's snow runoff filling the canyons around me.
 The trail can be hiked Fall and Spring as well but this was the best experience I've ever had on this trail.
 The trailhead starts about 100 feet up the road from the parking lot.
 The trail becomes non-obvious after 50 feet or so as you climb up slick rock.
 I've placed a handful of new rock cairns to aid in navigation.
 Once up the slick rock, the trail is well defined the rest of the way.
 Great 290 degree views as you come to a saddle then walk a ridge to the terminus of the trail.